O'Nan group: History

-O'Nan is one of the 26 sporadic groups and was found by O'Nan (1976) in a study of groups with a Sylow 2-subgroup of "Alperin type", meaning isomorphic to a Sylow 2-Subgroup of a group of type (Z/2nZ ×Z/2nZ ×Z/2nZ).PSL3(F2).
-For the O'Nan group n = 2 and the extension does not split.
-The only other simple group with a Sylow 2-subgroup of Alperin type with n ≥ 2 is the Higman–Sims group again with n = 2, but the extension splits.
+O'N is one of the 26 sporadic groups and was found by O'Nan (1976) in a study of groups with a Sylow 2-subgroup of "Alperin type", meaning isomorphic to a Sylow 2-Subgroup of a group of type (Z/2nZ ×Z/2nZ ×Z/2nZ).PSL3(F2).
+In O'Nan's original paper, the definition of Alperin type required that n ≥ 2, because the n = 1 case had already been classified.
+If this restriction is removed, then the following simple groups have Sylow 2-subgroups of Alperin type: